Hyundai Ioniq 5 - Reliability and safety

 Buyers will be reassured by the Ioniq 5's excellent levels of standard safety kit and five-year warranty cover

-Although the Ioniq 5 is an all-new model, it’s E-GMP platform architecture will serve as the core tech for a host of new Hyundai (and Kia) BEV models due over the next few years, so buyers should be able to rest easy in terms of reliability.
+The Ioniq 5's E-GMP platform architecture will serve as the core tech for a host of new Hyundai (and Kia) BEV models due over the next few years, so buyers should be able to rest easy in terms of reliability.

 Hyundai offers an attractive five-year, unlimited-mileage warranty for all of its passenger cars, along with 12 months roadside assistance and free annual health checks of your car for up to five years.
-The Ioniq 5’s lithium-ion battery is covered for eight years/125,000-miles, although it’s linked to a ‘minimum capacity’ caveat, which means any required repairs will return the battery capacity to at least 70% of its original capacity.
-The warranty document states that: ‘Where possible, the high voltage battery components will be repaired and returned to the vehicle; if unrepairable the EV battery will be replaced’.
+The Ioniq 5’s lithium-ion battery is covered for eight years/125,000-miles, although it’s linked to a ‘minimum capacity’ caveat, which means any required repairs will return the battery capacity to at least 70 per cent of its original capacity.

 Hyundai offers flexible servicing plans designed to meet your individual requirements - based on the model you own, expected mileage and over what period you’d like the plan to cover.
 You can pay in a lump sum or over interest-free monthly instalments.